The Marsden body composition scales range offer a number of measurements to provide a complete picture of body health, in even greater detail.

 Basal Metabolic Rate is the number of calories burned by the body when you’re doing absolutely nothing.
 It is based on the number of calories the body would need if resting for 24 hours.
 These calories are used for the body’s vital functions, such as breathing, blood circulation, brain function, cell growth and the regulation of body temperature.

-This allows you to calculate an accurate calorie intake target for your body - far more accurate than a generic calculation which might be found online - enabling you to create a diet programme.
+This allows you to calculate an accurate calorie intake target for your body far more accurately than a generic calculation that might be found online, enabling you to create a diet programme.

 A person with a high BMR burns more calories than a person with a low rate.
 Around 70% of calories consumed every day are used for your basal metabolism.
 It fits hand in hand with muscle mass, as the greater the muscle mass, the higher the BMR and the more calories are burned.

 The average woman can expect to have a BMR between 1,200-1,600 calories a day, whereas a man can expect a BMR between 1,600-2,000 calories a day.

 Total Energy Expenditure (TEE)